Document

 5 min read

-The government, in order to encourage reinvestment of the capital gains made on the sale of capital assets by the seller, has provided with relief from capital gains tax if such capital gain is re-invested in certain specified assets within a specified time limit under section 54 to 54GB.
+The government, in order to encourage reinvestment of the capital gains made on the sale of capital assets by the seller, has provided with exemptions from capital gains tax if such capital gain is re-invested in certain specified assets within a specified time limit under section 54 to 54GB.

 Capital Gains Account Scheme was introduced in 1988 by the Central Government.